Gutter punk: Nomenclature

-"Scumfuck" or "Scum fuck" may be used, especially among gutter punks, to refer to certain members of the gutter punk subculture who are perceived as selfish, apathetic, violent, aggressive, overly nihilistic, or overly hedonistic.
+"Scumfuck" or "scum fuck" may be used, especially among gutter punks, to refer to certain members of the gutter punk subculture who are perceived as selfish, apathetic, violent, aggressive, overly nihilistic, or overly hedonistic.
 Scumfucks are often labeled as heavy alcohol and drug users with overtly macho tendencies, and they are generally more apolitical than other members of the gutter punk subculture.
 The notorious punk musician GG Allin was known to use the term to describe himself.

-Travel and tagging
+Travel

 Gutter punks are generally homeless and transient.
 Many travel by alternative means of transportation such as illegally riding freight trains ("freighthopping") or hitchhiking.
 The number of gutter punks who travel to various U.S. cities is in the thousands, and they often congregate in major U.S. cities.
 Some may squat in abandoned buildings.